An affectionate, loving cat, the German Rex forms a tight bond with her parent and enjoys having plenty of space for playing.

 The coat on the German Rex is unusual as it has no guard hairs, is silky, short and curls naturally.
 The whiskers also curl.

-The German Rex is a breed that becomes involved with her owner.
+The German Rex is a breed that becomes involved with her parent.
 She loves to be right next to her humans and must have some time with them every day.
-In general, she loves being handled by her owners.
+In general, she loves being handled by her parents.

 The German Rex is an athletic cat and will maintain her ideal weight if provided with enough space for exercise.
 Because the coat is close to the skin, you will easily be able to tell if your German Rex is getting too heavy.